 This is not intended to be legal advice.
 You should contact an attorney for advice regarding your specific situation.

-Gerald Jacobowitz is of counsel with the firm and practices Environmental/Land Use, Real Estate, Municipal and Business Law.
-He can be reached by phone at 845-764-9656 and by email.
+Kara Cavallo is a Partner with the firm and practices Tax Certiorari, Litigation & Appeals, State and Federal Appellate Practice and Trial Practice.
+She can be reached by phone at 845-764-9656 and by email.